You Can’t Buy Happiness But a Bike is Pretty Close

 I’m Joyce Ngo – public relations enthusiast, student, and currently TeamBonding marketing intern.
 This summer as part of my internship I will be focusing on social media and bringing the experience of the events and programs we do to the mass public from my perspective.
 You’ll get a behind the scenes view of what happens before the event and the preparation that goes into it.
 I’ll be posting blog posts about my observations and experience at each event.
 Basically, you’ll get to see what Joyce the Intern sees, no fluff.
 This time I went to a Charity Bike Build.

 I’ve ridden a bike before.
 Not for a few years now honestly, but when I was younger it was a big part of my 6-year-old self’s life.
 I think that’s true for most kids nowadays still.
 Learning how to ride a bike is almost like a right of passage.
 But some kids don’t have the means or access to a bike though and this dream goes unfulfilled for them.
-Which is why programs like the Charity Build a Bike Team Building Activity that TeamBonding facilitates is so important.
+Which is why programs like the Charity Bike Build Team Building Activity that TeamBonding facilitates is so important.
 TeamBonding works with a charity that will at the end receive these bikes the companies build to donate to children.

 They told me that this was one of TeamBonding’s most popular programs and I believed it.
 Most companies want their time and work to mean something and what better way than to achieve that by donating your hard work to charity?